-From Kayla on August 16th, 2010 in Bathroom Remodel
+From Margaret Everton on August 16, 2010 in Bathroom Remodel

 Since the time I was young, when bath time ceased to be something I avoided with all my might, I’ve pined away for a pretty clawfoot tub.
 They seem far more sophisticated than any shower/bath combo, and would certainly encourage my love for long soaks.
 Here are 10 of my very absolute favorites.

 #1—The trendy version of clawfoot just got a lot more fun and glamorous.
 Kohler Striped Cast-Iron Claw Foot Tub is awe-inspiring with its colorful stripes and fabulously fancy legs.

 #3—Wow, that’s bright!
 The sunshine yellow tub and checkered walls with audacious black-and-white patterned floors is certainly a bold statement.